 Likewise, a similar figure in both trademarks and copyright is sound.
-According to the Industrial Property Law ("IPL") sound may be registered as a trademark and in copyright the protection would be of the phonogram or sound recording.
+According to section 172 of the Industrial Property Law (IPL), sound may be registered as a trademark and in copyright the protection would be of the phonogram or sound recording.